 Register only if your business has more than 10 staff or workers with a minimum salary of IDR 1 million.
 Now by registering your company to the Ministry of Manpower, you have certain obligations to include your workers to some working insurance and health insurance.

 Having completed all of the legal requirements, you can now start to set up your e-commerce business legally.

 Check for the summary about establishing a company and other business support services.

 Normally, entrepreneurs who are interested in opening an e-commerce company in Indonesia will have to satisfy the following requirements, which will be fully effective in November 2020.

 3. Local and Foreign Intermediary Services Organisers (PSP)

-Cekindo can help your company for both 100% foreign ownership and partially ownership e-commerce businesses (Read: step-by-step guide establish a company).
+Cekindo can help your company for both 100% foreign ownership and partially ownership e-commerce company in Indonesia (Read: step-by-step guide establish a company).
 Most importantly, we also give services for micro, small, and medium enterprises to enter Indonesian e-commerce business easily with no hassle.

 Moreover, we guarantee that registering and starting your business with us is the best way to cut down all of your burdens concerning the many requirements and the confusing bureaucracy in Indonesia.